Moses Sherman: Developing Electric Rail Transportation in Los Angeles

-Prior to Sherman's arrival in Los Angeles, the Santa Fe Railroad had built a line to the Los Angeles in 1886, which caused a rate war with the Southern Pacific.
+Prior to Sherman's arrival in Los Angeles, the Santa Fe Railroad had built a line to Los Angeles in 1886, which caused a rate war with the Southern Pacific.
 While a short-lived real estate boom followed, the excitement created by the boom drew attention (and new residents) to the area.
 During his time in Arizona, Sherman had made many trips to Los Angeles and had become convinced that it had a great future.

 Shortly after moving to Los Angeles in 1890, Sherman became a founding stockholder and director of the Los Angeles-based National Bank of California.
 He and brother-in-law Clark immediately became involved in the local transportation business.

-The Los Angeles Consolidated Electric Railway - Prior to Sherman’s arrival in Los Angeles, various individual entrepreneurs had built several horse car lines, cable car lines and an initial electric line.
-Sherman, seeing promise in the new Sprague trolley technology, gained control of several street railway franchises, and immediately began to create a system based on this new technology.
+The Los Angeles Consolidated Electric Railway - Prior to Sherman's arrival in Los Angeles, various individual entrepreneurs had built several horse car lines, cable car lines and an initial electric line.
+Sherman, seeing promise in the new Sprague trolley technology, gained control of several street railway franchises, and immediately began to create a system based on this technology.

 Sherman and Clark incorporated the Los Angeles Consolidated Electric Railway Company (LACE) in November, 1890.
 Clark was made Vice President and General Manager.

 They intended to acquire and construct a large number of electric railway lines connecting important parts of Los Angeles.
 They built lines west of the city on Pico Boulevard, to Westlake Park, and to Rosedale Cemetery; south on Central and Maple Avenues and to the University of Southern California and University Park; north and east to Highland Park and East Los Angeles (now Lincoln Park), to the Evergreen Cemetery, and to the Southern Pacific and Santa Fe depots.

 In the beginning, LACE competed with an existing cable railway, the Pacific Railway.
-When the cable company passed into bankruptcy in 1892 because it was not able to compete profitably, LACE purchased the bankrupt company.
+When the cable company became bankrupt in 1892 because it was not profitable, LACE purchased it.
 By 1893 LACE operated 35 miles of electric lines, 14 miles of horse-drawn lines, and 21 miles of cable lines.